RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 **A small bulge?**

 After cleaning and retrobrighting I notice somethat that I did not notice at the starting point.
 There are two bulging spots on the outside of the bottom cover (and one on the inside).
-These two bulges were present before refurbish (can be seen in the pictures in the "Starting Point" chapter). [(Starting Point)](#starting-point).
+These two bulges were present before refurbish (can be seen in the pictures in the [Starting Point](#starting-point) chapter).

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 10.0 mm